MarkKhramko/nodester/docs/nql/Functions.md

 # Functions | nodester Query Language (NQL)

-Functions allow you to perform aggregate operations on related data.
-They extend your queries with SQL-like aggregate functions.
+Functions allow you to perform aggregate operations on your data.
+They extend your queries with SQL aggregate functions that can operate on the root model or associated models.

 ## Using Functions